(Published August 2013, last updated March 2025)

 La Tour des Anglais

 Next to the church is la Tour des Anglais, built as a fortification during the Hundred Years War with the English in the fourteenth century.
-It is now a gîte and still shelters pilgrims each night (no, there is no elevator).
+It is now a gîte and still shelters pilgrims each night.
 It is named, not after the English, but after the vagabonds who roamed the country after the Hundred Years War and were referred to, derogatorily, as les anglais.

 Summer Transhumance from Aubrac to Saint-Côme-d’Olt

-Whether you wish to see it or avoid it, the Transhumance is a major event on the local calendar and accommodation will need to be booked up to a year in advance if your visit coincides with the festivities.
+The Transhumance is a major event on the Aubrac calendar and accommodation is often booked up to a year in advance.
+If your visit coincides with the festivities, I recommend booking well ahead.

 FAST FACTS